Storm Hardening the Distribution Grid with the 5k Dynamometer

 The human cost of such destruction should first be acknowledged, for it was devastating for many families.
 As for the grid, both storms caused widespread power outages, and Florida Power & Light (FPL) – the electric utility responsible for much of central Florida – reported collecting $1.3 billion from their customers to recover costs from Ian and Nicole.
 Despite this staggering cost, FPL’s grid faired relatively well, thanks in large part to the utility’s multibillion-dollar upgrades in recent years.

 Extreme weather is not going anywhere – it is only getting worse – and electric utilities across the country are working to make the grid safer and more resilient.
-So what steps are they taking and how does Vulcan Line Tools factor into the solution?
+So how are utilities storm hardening the grid and what role does Vulcan Line Tools play in that process?

 Distribution Engineering